Flagsmith/flagsmith-homepage/static/pages-blog-markdown/our-tools-2019.md

 ## Production Hosting

 This really depends on the application you are working on.
-For [Bullet Train, our Feature Flag platform](https://bullet-train.io), we actually split out the hosting:
+For [Flagsmith, our Feature Flag platform](https://bullet-train.io), we actually split out the hosting:

 - Our Web front-end is written in Node/JS and deployed to [Standard AppEngine](https://cloud.google.com/appengine/docs/standard/).
 It's mega-cheap (as in practically free) and rock solid.
 - Our API is written in [Django/DRF](https://www.django-rest-framework.org/) and uses a Postgres database as its data store.
 We host this on AWS and Elastic Beanstalk.
 This gives us decent automated scaling options and a simple deployment process.

 ## Feature Flags

 Well, we definitely use our Feature Flags to help build our Feature Flags!
-To ensure a smooth CI/CD process, and to reduce the amount of code that is committed but not deployed, we use our [Bullet Train Feature Flags](https://bullet-train.io) platform within Bullet Train itself.
+To ensure a smooth CI/CD process, and to reduce the amount of code that is committed but not deployed, we use our [Flagsmith Feature Flags](https://bullet-train.io) platform within Flagsmith itself.
 Meta.
 We have a decent free tier too, so we don't have to pay ourselves to run our feature flags.

 ## Support, Email Etc